 Mediation talks between LTL Management and plaintiffs have made little progress, so U.S. bankruptcy judge Michael Kaplan suggested that he may appoint an independent expert to assess the value of J&J baby powder lawsuits.
 In July 2022, Kaplan appointed Ken Feinberg as an independent expert to estimate the value and volume of current and future talc-based baby powder lawsuits.
 Feinberg has yet to report back to the judge with his findings.

 Other Johnson & Johnson Product Lawsuits

 The Johnson & Johnson baby powder lawsuits are far from the first wave of legal troubles the company has faced.
-In the past few years, claims of cancer-causing agents led to product recalls of J&J sunscreen, as well as accountability for their role in the nationwide opioid crisis, has cost the company billions in legal fees and settlements.
+In the past few years, claims of cancer-causing agents led to product recalls of J&J sunscreen, as well as accountability for their role in the nationwide opioid crisis has cost the company billions in legal fees and settlements.

-Given J&J products are used in households across the U.S., more claims are expected to be filed.
+Given that J&J products are used in households across the U.S., more claims are expected to be filed.
 Whether the costs associated with thousands of lawsuits and a negative company image will permanently damage Johnson & Johnson is unknown but unlikely.
-The company has its hand in so many industries, most recently vaccines for COVID-19, that their current legal woes may just be another bump in the road.
+The company has its hand in so many industries, most recently vaccines for COVID-19, that its current legal woes may just be another bump in the road.
 At the very least, those harmed by J&J products deserve justice and proper compensation.